skrattaren/apf.rst/apf.rst

 - [p.
 186/152] "BEGONE, YOU BLACK AND MIDNIGHT HAG, he said."

-  Death is alluding to Shakespeare's "Macbeth_", act 4, scene 1, where Macbeth says to the witches: "How now, you secret, black, and midnight hags!"
+  Death is alluding to Shakespeare's **Macbeth**, act 4, scene 1, where Macbeth says to the witches: "How now, you secret, black, and midnight hags!"